ttnmapper/documentation/integration/chirpstack.md

 > TTN Mapper's support for Chirpstack is still a work in progress and therefore not all maps will show the collected mapping data.
 Using the per-device raw data map and csv is the most reliable way to make sure your data is accepted into the TTN Mapper database.

-For troubleshooting please post your question in the #ttn-mapper channel on Slack.
+For troubleshooting please post your question in the #ttn-mapper Slack channel on https://thethingsnetwork.slack.com/.

 ## Experiments